lluppesms/math.storm.ghcpa/Docs/Infra_As_Code.md

-# Infrastructure as Code Guidelines for DadABase Projects
+# Infrastructure as Code Guidelines for Math.Storm Projects

-This document outlines the structured approach to Infrastructure as Code (IaC) used in the DadABase project.
+This document outlines the structured approach to Infrastructure as Code (IaC) used in the Math.Storm project.
 Following these guidelines will help maintain consistency across future projects.

 ## Table of Contents
 1. [Folder Structure](#folder-structure)